k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 ### Set Sync Policy

 This setting enables the user to change the [default LUI sync mode](/articles/14_sync_LU_instance/02_sync_modes.md) (Sync ON).
-The following sync policy are available:
+The following sync policies are available:

-- **Sync New Data**: this is the default option (Sync ON).
+- **Sync New Data** - this is the default option (Sync ON).
-- **Do Not Sync From Source Data**: get the LUI data from the TDM warehouse (Fabric).
+- **Do Not Sync From Source Data** - get the LUI data from the TDM warehouse (Fabric).
-- **Refresh all Data from Source**: extract the LUI from the data source whenever the task is executed (Sync FORCE).
+- **Refresh all Data from Source** - extract the LUI from the data source whenever the task is executed (Sync FORCE).

 Notes:
 - This setting is **only available when the Data Versioning checkbox is cleared (regular task)**.
 A Load Data Versioning task gets the data version from the TDM warehouse (Fabric) and reloads it to the target environment.
 - The **Do Not Sync From Source Data** option is not displayed if the user selects a combination of Extract and Load task types.

 Click for more information on [how overriding the Sync mode and the Task Operation mode impact the task execution process](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution).